-In summary, for this whole group discussion, be sure the following ideas are considered:
+In summary, for this whole group discussion, be sure to get out the following:

-- There are two modes and they show that people either seem to only do a few texts (less than 20) or a lot (between 140-180) per day, - The data mostly lay between 0 and 180 texts per day; one value appears to be an outlier of 275 texts per day. - The mean for the whole set of data is 81.05.
-Does the mean seem to be a good descriptor of the data? - Pros of histogram: shows frequency, can see bimodal data. - Pros of box plot: shows quartile ranges and the median - In this situation, the box plot obscures the bimodal data and may appear like there is a more even distribution.
+- two modes with a description that people either seem to only do a few texts (less than 20) or a lot (between 140-180) per day, - the data mostly lies between 0 and 180 texts per day; one value appears to be an outlier of 275 texts per day. - the mean for the whole set of data is 81.05- does this seem relevant? - Pros of histogram: shows frequency, can see bimodal data.
+Pros of box plot: shows quartile ranges and the median - In this situation, the box plot obscures the bimodal data and may seem like there is a more even distribution.

-If the possible outlier has not been discussed, now is the time to talk about data points that seem to be outliers.
-A common rule of thumb to determine if a data point is an outlier is to use the equation: 1.5 (value of interquartile range) + value of q3 for upper extremes or 1.5 (value of interquartile range) - value of q1 for lower extremes.
+If the outlier discussion hasn't happened, now is the time to talk about data points that seem to be outliers.
+A common rule of thumb to determine if a data point is an outlier is to use the equation: 1.5 (value of interquartile range)+ value of q3 for upper extremes or 1.5 (value of interquartile range) - value of q1 for lower extremes.
 Ask students if this data has any outliers?
 Because the interquartile range is so large, the value of 275 is not an outlier.
 Afterward, explain how outliers can be represented in a box plot and show what the box plot would look like if 275 had been an outlier.

-Explore (Small Group), part II: For part II, students should conclude that Rachel's friends are mostly representing the 'upper mode' of the data while her mom's friends are the 'lower mode'.
-Students may have already noticed this during the first part of the task, however, they should now use the data from the box plot in part II to justify this statement.
+Explore (Small Group), part II:

+For part II, students should conclude that Rachel's friends are mostly representing the 'upper mode' of the data while her mom's friends are the 'lower mode'.
+Students may have already 'guessed' this during the first part of the task, however, they should now use the data from the box plot in part II to justify this statement.